-IxD or Interaction Design — this is the design of the interaction between the product and the user.
-Usually, this term is applied to software products such as application or websites.
-The main aim of IxD is to create an enjoying product.
-This product always helps the user to achieve his aim in the easiest and the most effective and inviting way.
-It may cover elements like sounds, movements, aesthetics, spaces and a lot of other things.
+Usually, this term is applied to software products such as applications or websites.
+The main aim of IxD is to create an enjoyable product.
+This product always helps the user to achieve his aim in the easiest and most effective and most inviting way.
+It may cover the elements like sounds, movements, aesthetics, spaces, and a lot of other things.

 Crampton Smith suggested 4 aspects of interaction design:

-UX ecosystems make the designer look at the bigger picture, other words how comfortably the product is into the «world» product user is operating.
+UX ecosystems make the designer look at the bigger picture, in other words, how comfortable the product is in the «world» of the product the user is operating.

-IA or information architecture — Covers 2 main components.
+IA covers 2 main components.
 They are content and functionality identification, and product hierarchy.
 This hierarchy represents the connection between the product content and functionality.

-IA may be as a pretty simple so a quite complicated (for large-scale project).
+IA may be as pretty simple so a quite complicated (for large-scale projects).

-Information Architecture (IA) is not a part of the user interface, visible screen.
-IA specifies look and set of user interface options.
+Information Architecture (IA) is not a part of the user interface or visible screen.
+IA specifies the look and set of user interface options.

-SD or service design — the process of building communication, people organizing, planning and other actions oriented on improving the product quality and the interaction between the service provider and its customers.
+SD or service design — the process of building communication, people organizing, planning, and other actions oriented toward improving the product quality and the interaction between the service provider and its customers.

-The main aim of service design (SD) is company services improvement according to the consumers and product users expectations.
-The services should 100% meet the customer’s expectations, be quick, pleasant and competitive.
+The main aim of service design (SD) is company service improvement according to the consumers’ and product users’ expectations.
+The services should 100% meet the customer’s expectations and be quick, pleasant, and competitive.